-Below you find an example for a very strict CSP.
+Below you find an example of a stringent CSP.
 You’ll most probably need to add several sources for styles, scripts and remote connections to adjust the policy for your web application.

-You have now increased the security of your CloudFront distribution by attaching several HTTP Security Headers to the viewer response and thereby implemented a security best practice.
+You have now increased your CloudFront distribution’s security by attaching several HTTP Security Headers to the viewer response and thereby implementing a security best practice.
 You can verify your configuration on pages like Mozilla Observatory.

 - AWS Documentation — Cross-Origin Resource Sharing (CORS)

 - Serving custom headers from static sites on CloudFront/S3 with Lambda@Edge (deprecated)

 - Tutorial: Using CORS with CloudFront and S3